tianzong-cheng/roller_locomotion/README.md

 If everything executes correctly, it should create a file .python.env in the `.vscode` directory.
 The file contains the python paths to all the extensions provided by Isaac Sim and Omniverse.
 This helps in indexing all the python modules for intelligent suggestions while writing code.

-### Setup as Omniverse Extension (Optional)

-We provide an example UI extension that will load upon enabling your extension defined in `source/roller_locomotion/roller_locomotion/ui_extension_example.py`.

-To enable your extension, follow these steps:

-1. **Add the search path of this project/repository** to the extension manager:
-    - Navigate to the extension manager using `Window` -> `Extensions`.
-    - Click on the **Hamburger Icon**, then go to `Settings`.
-    - In the `Extension Search Paths`, enter the absolute path to the `source` directory of this project/repository.
-    - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory directory (`IsaacLab/source`)
-    - Click on the **Hamburger Icon**, then click `Refresh`.

-2. **Search and enable your extension**:
-    - Find your extension under the `Third Party` category.
-    - Toggle it to enable your extension.

 ## Code formatting